 Did you know?
 There are more than 30,000 dolmens in South Korea, or nearly 40% of the dolmens listed on the planet!
 Impressive right!?

 Dolmen are stone tombs dating from prehistoric times in Korea.
 In Ganghwado remains some of the main dolmens in South Korea along with the Gochang dolmen and the Hwasun dolmen.
 Each of these sites is home to several hundred dolmens, which is unique in the world both for their density but also for the diversity and shape of the dolmens.

-The remains of dolmen of Gochang, Hwasun and Ganghwa were classified as World Heritage by Unesco in 2000 because of their contribution to research concerning the constructions of societies in the Bronze Age, the process of formation of dolmen cultures but also as evidence of cultural exchanges during the prehistoric age in Northeast Asia.
+The remains of Gochang’s Dolmens, Hwasun, and Ganghwa were classified as World Heritage by Unesco in 2000 because of their contribution to research concerning the constructions of societies in the Bronze Age, the process of formation of dolmen cultures but also as evidence of cultural exchanges during the prehistoric age in Northeast Asia.
 The presence of quarries, which bear witness to the construction process of dolmens, is an important element for research on the evolution of dolmens and their history.

 150 dolmens remain in Ganghwa.
-The representative Ganghwa dolmen is called ‘Bugeulli Jiseokmyo’, it is located in Bugeun-ri.
-It is a table-shaped dolmen made of two supporting stones and the stone serving as a roof.
+The representative Ganghwa Dolmen is called ‘Bugeulli Jiseokmyo’, it is located in Bugeun-ri.
+It is a table-shaped dolmen made of two supporting stones and the stone serves as a roof.

 Address: 330-2 Bugeun-ri Hajeom-myeon Ganghwa-gun Incheon